cryptomator/docs/source/desktop/accessing-vaults.rst

 .. note::

     By checking the "Save Password" checkbox, the password will be stored in your operating system's keychain.
+There is also a `plug\-in <https://plugin.purejava.org>`_ for Cryptomator available, that allows to store Cryptomator vault passwords in a KeePassXC database.

 .. warning::